Coupled Recurrent Models for Polyphonic Music Composition: Dataset and Evaluation

 \section{Dataset and Evaluation}

-The models presented in this paper are trained on data from the KernScores library \citep{sapp2005}, a collection of early modern, classical, and romantic era digital scores assembled by musicologists and researchers associated with Stanford's CCARH.\footnote{\url{http://kern.ccarh.org/}} This dataset consists of over 2,300 scores containing approximately 2.8 million note labels.
-Tables \ref{composers} and \ref{notes} give a sense of the contents of the dataset.
+\textbf{Dataset}.
+The models presented in this paper are trained on KernScores data \cite{sapp2005}, a collection of early modern, classical, and romantic era digital scores assembled by musicologists and researchers associated with Stanford's CCARH.\footnote{\url{http://kern.ccarh.org/}} The dataset consists of over 2,300 scores containing approximately 2.8 million note labels.
+Tables~\ref{composers}~and~\ref{notes} give a sense of the contents of the dataset.

 { }